cosmosking2050/API/1.3/README.md

 <h2>Skycore API</h2>

 <h3> Overview</h3>
 Developers!
-Want to integrate Skycore capabilities into your backend or campaign?
-Use our APIs to integrate the following functionality into your business.
+Do you want to integrate Skycore capabilities into your backend or campaign?
+Use our APIs below to integrate with us.
 Make sure to read this document before you get started.
 Contact us if you need assistance.

 Note: Use of our API is only available for accounts with a Paid Plan.
 <h2>Table of Contents</h2>